TAbdiukov/TAbdiukov.github.io/content/post/2023-12-16-gaza-occupation-myths/index.md

 	(**✧** Google-translation.
 The original article had incorrect reference, corrected)

-* Testimony of the Danish journalist Steffen Jensen, as evidenced by [his professional activity](http://www.steffen-jensen.dk), cannot the least be suspected of sympathizing with Israel, [asks "Where's the humanitarian crisis?"](https://elderofziyon.blogspot.com/2010/06/danish-report-from-gaza-wheres.html).
-The page translates the original article, posted by Steffen Jensen in Danish,
+* Testimony of the Danish journalist Steffen Jensen, as evidenced by [his professional activity](http://www.steffen-jensen.dk), cannot the least be suspected of sympathizing with Israel, [asks, "Where's the humanitarian crisis?"](https://elderofziyon.blogspot.com/2010/06/danish-report-from-gaza-wheres.html) The page translates the original article, posted by Steffen Jensen in Danish,
 	> I must admit I was a little surprised.
 Because when I call down here to my Palestinian friends, they tell me about all the problems and deficiencies, so I expected that the crisis was a little more clear.

 	![woman](./gazaveg2.jpg)